Black Sunday (1977 film): Reception

 The film grossed $15.8 million against a budget of $8 million.
 Director Frankenheimer felt the film was hurt by the fact an earlier movie about terrorism at a championship football game, Two-Minute Warning, had come out just beforehand and performed poorly.
 He also blamed the film's audience response on the fact the film was banned in Germany and Japan.

-The review aggregator website Rotten Tomatoes reports that 71% of critics have given the film a positive review based on 28 reviews, with an average rating of 7.4/10.
+The review aggregator website Rotten Tomatoes reports that 75% of critics have given the film a positive review based on 32 reviews, with an average rating of 7.3/10.
 The site's critics consensus reads, "A smart, tense thriller from director John Frankenheimer, Black Sunday succeeds on a technical level, even if it fails to bring its characters to vivid life."
-On Metacritic, the film has a weighted average score of 57 out of 100 based on 8 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a weighted average score of 57 out of 100 based on 8 critics, indicating "mixed or average" reviews.
 In general, Black Sunday was appreciated more for its technical virtues and storyline than its character development.
 Reviewer Vincent Canby from The New York Times tried to rationalize his reaction: "I suspect it has to do with the constant awareness that the story is more important than anybody in it ...
 The characters don't motivate the drama in any real way."
 In a later review, Christopher Null took exception and identified the one key character who drove the plot: "...
 Black Sunday is distinguished by its unique focus not on the hero but on the villain: Bruce Dern ..."
-John Simon said that Black Sunday "is one of those films that are perfectly enjoyable to watch but [about] which there is not all that much to say".
-Simon did praise the acting of Robert Shaw, Bruce Dern, Fritz Weaver, Michael V. Gazzo, William Daniels, Steven Keats and Walter Gotell, but said Marthe Keller lacked power and had no charisma.
+John Simon, while praising the acting, said that Black Sunday "is one of those films that are perfectly enjoyable to watch but [about] which there is not all that much to say".